-Travellers to Western Honshū (本州西部) will find two contrasting coastlines.
-San-yō (literally 'sunny side of the mountains'), looking out over the Inland Sea, boasts the bigger cities, the narrow-laned portside and hillside towns, ceramic history and the bullet train.
-This is the coast that holds the region's big name – indelibly scarred, thriving, warm-hearted Hiroshima.
+Travelers to Western Honshū (本州西部) will find a tale of two coastlines.
+San-yō (literally "sunny side of the mountains"), looking southwards out over the Inland Sea, boasts the bigger cities, the narrow-laned portside and hillside towns, ceramic history and the fast train.
+This coast holds the region's big name – indelibly scarred but thriving and warm-hearted Hiroshima.

-On the other side of the dividing Chūgoku mountain range, San-in (literally 'in the shade of the mountains') gazes out across the expanse of the Japan Sea.
-Up here, it's all about an unhurried pace, onsen villages that see few foreigners, historic sites, wind-battered coastlines, and great hospitality.
+On the other side of the dividing Chūgoku mountain range, San-in (literally "in the shade of the mountains") gazes northwards across the expanse of the Sea of Japan.
+Up here, it's all about an unhurried pace, onsen (hot spring) villages that see few foreigners, historic sites, wind-battered coastlines and great hospitality.

-Head inland for hikes along gorges and through caves.
-Or you can escape the mainland all together – to the Inland Sea and its galaxy of islands, or to the remote and rugged Oki-shotō in the Sea of Japan.
+Head inland for hikes along gorges and through caves, or escape the mainland altogether – you could take a trip to the Inland Sea and its galaxy of islands, or lose yourself in the remote and rugged Oki Islands (Oki-shotō) in the Sea of Japan.